 - Asymmetry – Asymmetrical breasts are normal, as most women have one breast that is a bit smaller than the other.
 But if one breast is noticeably smaller than the other, it can be a source of embarrassment or feeling self-conscious, especially when you aren’t wearing a bra.

 - Reconstruction – For women who have had cysts removed, or a lumpectomy or mastectomy due to cancer, the resulting asymmetry, scarring and volume loss can leave you feeling like a vital piece of your feminine identity is missing.
 Breast augmentation can help you reclaim a sense of femininity and wholeness that your treatment may have adversely impacted, no matter your situation.
-Dr. Sheridan has performed over 1,000 reconstructive procedures, and will guide you through the entire process in a compassionate, sensitive way, restoring not only your shape, but the confidence that goes with it.
+Our surgical team has performed over 1,000 reconstructive procedures, and will guide you through the entire process in a compassionate, sensitive way, restoring not only your shape, but the confidence that goes with it.

 Breast Implants are Hazardous to Your Health